powerhousepro69/videoinfox/readme.md

 #### This update:  &nbsp; &nbsp; Completed Version History.

-Videoinfox is now at 3,469 lines of code.
-The rest is comment only and blank lines.
+Videoinfox is now at 3,469 lines of code. &nbsp; The rest is comment only and blank lines.

 <br />